-12. Is there any legal/fiscal framework for grantmakers to be able to fund legal entities that are conducting economic activities in addition to their public utility activities?
+13. Is there any legal/fiscal framework for grantmakers to be able to fund legal entities that are conducting economic activities in addition to their public-utility activities?
 If any, what are the limitations for funding those kinds of legal entities?

-13. Are foundations permitted to be major shareholders in a company?
+14. Are foundations permitted to be major shareholders in a company?
 Are there any limitations to voting rights?
 Is this considered as an economic activity?
+Are foundations allowed to engage in active ownership of companies that they own (for example through board representation, informal strategy discussions or the right to be consulted on key issues such as CEO succession)?